parrt/msds501/README.md

 **SPATIAL COORDINATES:**<br>

 * Class is held at 101 Howard on main floor classroom 155/156.
-* Quizzes are held on first floor, 152/154; Last four fridays 9:15-10am (no quiz July 14th).
-Both sections meet together Friday mornings.
-After taking the quiz, wander upstairs to 529 if your section meets Friday mornings at 10.
+* Quizzes are held on Tuesdays on first floor, 8:55 - 9:45.
+Both sections meet together Tuesday mornings for this.
+After taking the quiz, sec02 wanders off but sec1 stays in 155/156 for class.
 * My office is room 608 (which I share with Prof. John Veitch).

 **TEMPORAL COORDINATES.** Monday/Tuesday Sec01 10am-11:50pm, Sec02 1:10-3pm; July 9 (Mon) - August 7 (Tue).

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days per week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.

+*Please attend your assigned section to keep the classes balanced!*

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.